 You might be looking forward to retiring and packing up to move somewhere warm, but the grass isn't always greener in the South.

-Some cities could be welcoming, while others are going to have issues that you haven’t considered.
+Some cities could be welcoming, while others will have issues you haven't considered.
 Have you researched the cost of living, crime rate, or simply the ability to enjoy your retirement years in your desired location?

 Hilton Head Island, South Carolina